Joint Distribution of Distance and Angles in Finite Wireless Networks: Numerical Results

 \subsection{Impact of shape and location on the distribution}

 Fig. \ref{fig:3_f_Theta_all}-(a) shows the marginal PDF of the azimuth angle, given in \textbf{Corollary \ref{cor:marginal_azimuth_CDF}}, for a reference node located at the region's center of mass.
 To study the effect of the region's shape, the PDF is evaluated for different lengths of the $y$-axis side, $\ell_y$, while the other side ($\ell_x$) remains constant.
 The PDF of a uniform distribution, typically assumed in the literature, is also included for comparison.

-We first observe that this assumption is clearly not realistic.
-The actual distribution largely deviates from the uniform distribution, with deviations being more pronounced as the shape of the region becomes more irregular, i.e., as one of the sides becomes greater than the other one.
-The distribution is indeed closer to uniform when the shape is perfectly regular (i.e., a square), but it largely differs for more unbalanced (irregular) scenarios.
-As the $\ell_y$ side is reduced, the node density increases in the positive and negative directions of the $x$ axis, which leads to a clear concentration of nodes at azimuth angles close to $\theta=0$, $\theta=2\pi$ and $\theta=\pi$.
+We first observe that the uniform assumption is not realistic { even if the shape is perfectly regular (i.e., a square $\ell_x=\ell_y$).
+In this case, the part of the square area exceeding the inscribed circle (close to the vertices and representing $ \left(1- \pi/4\right) $ times the total square area) adds peaks to the angle distribution in $\pi/4$ and its odd multiples, whichever the side length.
+The distribution deviations from the uniform distribution are more pronounced as the shape of the region becomes more irregular, i.e., as one of the sides becomes greater than the other one.
+As the $\ell_y$ side is reduced the node density increases in the positive and negative directions of the $x$ axis, which leads to a clear concentration of nodes at azimuth angles close to $\theta=0$, $\theta=2\pi$ and $\theta=\pi$}.

-Finally, the effect of the node location is investigated in Fig. \ref{fig:3_f_Theta_all}-(b) for an square region ($200 \times 200$ m).
+Finally, the effect of the node location is investigated in Fig. \ref{fig:3_f_Theta_all}-(b) for {a} square region ($200 \times 200$ m).
 Initially, a reference node placed at the center of mass is considered, and then its position is modified to approach the edge of the region in the positive $y$ axis direction.
-Again, the uniform distribution is included for comparison.
+Again, the uniform distribution{, i.e., a circular shape with the fixed point at its center,} is included for comparison.
 The distribution becomes more different from the uniform one as the reference node moves away from the center of mass.
 Additionally, as the reference node approaches the edge in the positive $y$ axis direction, the (random) node density increases in the opposite direction, i.e., $\theta=3\pi/2$, while it reduces in the direction of movement, i.e., $\theta=\pi/2$.
-In the extreme case where the reference node is placed at the edge of the region, i.e., $(0,100)$, the marginal PDF is null for angles in the range $(0,\pi)$, since those directions point outside the region.
+In the extreme case where the reference node is placed at the edge of the region, i.e., $u=(0,100)$, the marginal PDF is null for angles in the range $(0,\pi)$ since those directions point outside the region.